nkeplinger/healthcare_module7/README.md

 ## Topic 2: (Raelle) Staff Shortages Vs. Covid Deaths from 2020 to 2022?

-__Null 2.1:__
-__Alternative 2.1:__ Are there any correlations and or relationship between critical staff shortages being reported and Covid Deaths from 2020 to 2022?
+__Null 2.1:__ There is no relationship between staff shortages and covid deaths from 2020 to 2022 __Alternative 2.1:__ Covid deaths having a significant impact on hospital staff or shortage or vice versa.
-                        Does a high number of reported deaths lead to more staff shortages?
-                        Does a high number of reported staff shortages lead to a higher number of Covid Deaths?

-__Result Summary:__
+__Result Summary:__ Data figures  Figure 2.3 shows a negative correlation between Covid Deaths vs Covid Deaths.
+Figure 2.1.
+There is an outlier in the NY data for Q2 of 2022.Figure 2.6.
+The TX data is spread more evenly.

 ## Topic 3: (Nicolette) Staff shortages Vs. Adult and Pediatric Patient Numbers

 __Null 3.1:__ There is no relationship between staff shortages and inpatient occupancy (Adult and/or Pediatric) from 2020 to 2022 in the US